 For Treatment – This includes such things as verbal and written information that we obtain about you and use pertaining to your medical condition and treatment provided to you by us and other medical personnel including doctors who give orders to allow us to provide treatment to you.
-It also includes information we give to other healthcare personnel to whom we transfer your care and treatment, which includes transfer of PHI via radio or telephone to the hospital or dispatch center as well as providing the hospital with a copy of the written record we create in the course of providing you with treatment and transport.
+It also includes information we give to other healthcare personnel to whom we transfer your care and treatment, which includes transfer of SHR via telephone to the hospital or dispatch center as well as providing the hospital with a copy of the written record we create in the course of providing you with treatment and transport.

 For Health Care Operations – This includes quality assurance activities, licensing, and training programs to ensure that our personnel meet our standards of care and follow established policies and procedures, obtaining legal and financial services, conducting business planning, processing grievances and complaints, and creating reports that do not individually identify you for data collection purposes.

 Other Permitted Uses and Student Health Records (SHR)

 Other ways in which Texas A&M University Student Health Services is permitted to use and/or disclose your SHR are:

 As Required by Law - We may use or disclose your SHR to the extent that federal, state, or local law requires the use or disclosure.
 When used in this Notice, "required by law" is defined as it is in 34 CFR Part 99 – Family Educational Rights and Privacy.